zgsm-ai/manual/docs/deployment/introduction.md

 ### AI Gateway Configuration (Higress)

-After deployment, access the Higress console at the following address to configure the `chat` and `code review` models:
+After deployment, access the Higress console at the following address to check and adjust the configuration of the `chat` and `code review` models:

 ```
 http://{COSTRICT_BACKEND}:{PORT_HIGRESS_CONTROL}